mkouba/cdi-beyond-ee/README.md

 ### Hello Weld SE Bootstrap API

 #### `com.github.mkouba.cdibee.HelloServiceTest`
-- demonstrates the basic usage of Weld bootstrap API, `try-with-resources` block and how to start Weld with bootstrap optimized for tests
+- demonstrates the basic usage of Weld SE Bootstrap API, `try-with-resources` block and how to start Weld with bootstrap optimized for tests

 ### Testing CDI components